Dildz/LILYGO-T-Display-S3-KY028_DigitalThemistor/README.md

 LILYGO T-Display-S3 KY-028 Digital Thermistor Sensor Project

-This sketch reads the analog and digital signals from the KY-028 module and displays them on the built-in screen of the LilyGO T-Display-S3 using the TFT_eSPI library.
-The KY-028 module includes an NTC thermistor and a comparator circuit with a potentiometer.

-Description:

 This code reads analog and digital signals from the KY-028 module and displays them on the built-in screen of the LilyGO T-Display-S3 using the TFT_eSPI library.
 The code uses state machine logic to avoid using delays, which is code blocking.
 The screen is only updated if there is a change in readings.

 How to Use the KY-028 Potentiometer: